Modeling Task Effects in Human Reading with Neural Network-based Attention: Introduction

-Our model will capture the allocation of attention during reading by modeling skipping, i.e., the process that decides which words should be fixated, and which ones should be skipped, by the reader.
-(Our model is also able to prediction reading times, but this is a secondary aspect.)
-We will assume that a skipping strategy can be learned from large amounts of text if an explicit task is given to the reader.
-The task (such as memorization or question answering) allows the model to infer which words are important (and should be attended to), and which ones are less important (and should be skipped).
+We present a computational cognitive model that captures the allocation of attention during reading by modeling skipping, i.e., the process that decides which words should be fixated, and which ones should be skipped, by the reader.
+We will assume that a fixation strategy can be learned from large amounts of text if an explicit task is given to the reader.
+The task (such as text reconstruction or question answering) allows the model to infer which words are important for the task (and should be attended to), and which ones are less important (and should be skipped).
+Our model also includes a component which predicts how expected a word is given its context and a series of prior fixations and skips.
+This component allows the model to predict reading time for words in a text.
+Therefore, our model not only computes which words are attended to in a text, but also how much attention the fixated words receive.

-In particular, we assume that task-based reading behavior can be explained by a fundamental tradeoff: the model needs to trade off economy of attention (skipping as many words as possible, i.e., reading as fast as possible) and accuracy (making as few errors as possible in the task the reader is trying to accomplish).
+When developing our model, we make the assumption that task-based reading behavior can be explained by a fundamental tradeoff: the model needs to trade off economy of attention (skipping as many words as possible, i.e., reading as fast as possible) and accuracy (making as few errors as possible in the task the reader wants to accomplish).
 Task-specific reading strategies emerge when the model learns the economy--accuracy tradeoff for a given task.
+Each task potentially requires a different tradeoff, thus occasioning task-specific differences in reading behavior.

-Crucially, to enable the model to learn this tradeoff, it is provided with feedback (i.e., a type of instruction) that is specific to the task.
-This feedback comes in the form of a reinforcement signal, i.e., information on whether the model has accurately solved the task for a given input or not.
-While this is a type of instruction, it does not mean that we are assuming supervised learning, i.e., that the model is told explicitly which words to skip and to fixate.
-This form of supervision would not be cognitively plausible: humans who are taught to read do receive feedback regarding whether they performed their reading task correctly or not, but they are not told whether they have fixated the right words, or spend the right amount of time on each word.
+As already mentioned, reading acquisition in humans typically involves explicit instruction.
+For example, at school, children may have to answer comprehension questions to determine if they have read a text correctly.
+We assume that our model receives a similar type of feedback in order to enable it to learn the economy--accuracy tradeoff for a specific reading task.
+This feedback comes in the form of a reinforcement signal, i.e., information regarding whether the model has accurately solved the task for a given input or not.
+While the reinforcement signal is a type of instruction, it does not mean that we assume supervised learning, i.e., that the model is told explicitly which words to skip and to fixate, or for how long.
+This form of supervision would not be cognitively plausible: humans who are taught to read do receive feedback regarding whether they performed their reading task correctly or not, but they are not told whether they have fixated the right words, or spent the right amount of time on each word.